ILoveAGoodCrisp/Atlas/README.md

 - Script names, the extension will apply highlighting to words which refer to a user defined script name.
 - Any item using the foreground colour is assumed to be a global variable or a reference to an entity defined in a scenario tag (e.g. an object name or ai objective).

-The image below is an example made using packaged theme.
+The image below is an example made using the packaged theme.

 ![image](https://user-images.githubusercontent.com/80323148/139127460-063c393b-d2c3-4f75-be5c-f2717913b8bc.png)